softwaremill/asamal/README.md

 #### asamal-quickstart

-Maven 3+ archetype, to kickstart your own project using asamal.
+Maven 3+ archetype, to quickstart your own project using asamal.

 ## User Guide